craig-m/ansible-anywhere/README.md

 # ansible-anywhere

-Ansible is a pretty good tool, I really like it for some tasks that would otherwise be manual (or done in awful scripts).
-For either standalone machines, or more [complex systems](https://github.com/donnemartin/system-design-primer), or even a rough proof-of-concept projects, doing things in Ansible can be better.
+Ansible is a pretty good tool 🔧

+I really like it for some tasks that would otherwise be manual (or painful to do in bash).

+The use cases of for configuration management tools are broard:

+* setting up standalone machines (desktops or servers, on physical hardware or virtual machines)
+* creating more [complex systems](https://github.com/donnemartin/system-design-primer) (cloud or local dev, just learning demo or production)
+* Managing Firewalls, Switches, WiFi - there are [Network Modules](https://docs.ansible.com/ansible/latest/network/index.html) for physical and virtual (cloud) networks

+Doing things in Ansible can be better ⚙

 Ansible cannot run on a Windows host natively, you need A macOS, Linux or *BSD operating system.

-The [CentOS project](https://en.wikipedia.org/wiki/CentOS) has been around for about 15 years, they are  offically partnered with [Red Hat](https://en.wikipedia.org/wiki/Red_Hat) (whose parent company as of 2019 is [IBM](https://en.wikipedia.org/wiki/IBM)).
-Back in 2015 Red Hat acquired Ansible for a significant amount of money, so running Ansible from CentOS seems like a good idea.
+The [CentOS project](https://en.wikipedia.org/wiki/CentOS) has been around for about 15 years, they  offically partnered [[1](https://www.redhat.com/en/about/press-releases/red-hat-and-centos-join-forces)] with [Red Hat](https://en.wikipedia.org/wiki/Red_Hat) back in 2014 (whose parent company as of 2019 is [IBM](https://en.wikipedia.org/wiki/IBM)).

+In 2015 Red Hat acquired Ansible for a significant amount of money [[1](https://www.redhat.com/en/about/press-releases/red-hat-acquire-it-automation-and-devops-leader-ansible)], so running Ansible from CentOS seems like a good idea.
+Using RHEL incurs a cost [[1](https://access.redhat.com/articles/11258), [2](https://www.redhat.com/en/resources/Linux-rhel-subscription-guide)], and I might want to patch/update my VM.

 ## Virtual Machines

 There are other tools I want to use Ansible with (like DB or Web server), but I do not want to run these kinds of services on my host system.

-I need to run these daemons in isolation, and have my different projects stay private from each other, while keeping my Desktop/Laptop as clean of crummy software as possible.
+I need to run these daemons in isolation, and have my different projects stay private from each other, while keeping my Desktop/Laptop as clean of crummy software as possible (all code is bad code).

-This is why I am using a VM, the offical [CentOS 7](https://app.vagrantup.com/centos/boxes/7/versions/1905.1) Vagrant box, which is built for:
+This is why I am using a VM, the offical [CentOS 7](https://app.vagrantup.com/centos/boxes/7/versions/1905.1) [Vagrant](https://www.vagrantup.com/) box, which is built for:

-* VirtualBox
+* VirtualBox (MacOS, Linux, Win, FreeBSD)
 * VMWare desktop
-* libvirt
-* Hyper-v
+* [libvirt](https://en.wikipedia.org/wiki/Libvirt) (Red Hat developed, manages KVM, Xen, VMware ESXi, QEMU)
+* Hyper-V (Win 8-10, Server 2012)

 You also need one of these virtualization programs installed on your desktop or server, and [Vagrant](https://www.vagrantup.com/downloads.html) of course.
-Really this is ansible-anywhere you can run a VM.
+Really this is ansible-anywhere you can run a VM - because I **need** a VM on whatever desktop OS I happen to be using (a few).

-As per their [box release notes](https://blog.centos.org/2019/07/updated-centos-vagrant-images-available-v1905-01/) we also need this plugin if we use VirtualBox:
+As per their [box release notes](https://blog.centos.org/2019/07/updated-centos-vagrant-images-available-v1905-01/) we also need this plugin if we use VirtualBox.
+If you use LibVirt you'll need a plugin.

 ```